pomdtr/sunbeam/docs/src/usage.md

 print(json.dumps({"type": "list", "items": items}))
 ```

-You can now run `sunbeam file-browser.py /tmp` to show the list of files in the `/tmp` directory, or `sunbeam -- file-browser.py --show-hidden` to show hidden files in the current directory.
+You can now run `sunbeam run file-browser.py /tmp` to show the list of files in the `/tmp` directory, or `sunbeam run -- file-browser.py --show-hidden` to show hidden files in the current directory.

 Notice that we used the `--` argument separator to pass arguments to the script.
 This is required because sunbeam also accepts flags, and we don't want it to interpret them.